Generations Devoted to Mary

 “From those early days, I’ve always had a strong devotion to Our Lady,” explains Assunta.
 “I knew [the Shrine] was a sacred place, a safe place, a place to come to pray and be close to Our Lady and get closer to her son, Jesus.”

-Like Assunta, Marylou Tammaro inherited a devotion to The Miraculous Medal Shrine from her parents.
-Although she was raised in a different part of the city, Marylou remembers how her mother, Mary Quinn, loved to share stories about growing up in Immaculate Conception Parish and attending the parish school on the Shrine grounds.
-Mary often told of the special bond she developed with one of the Vincentian priests at the Shrine, Fr.
+Like Assunta, Marylou Tammaro inherited a devotion to The Basilica Shrine of Our Lady of the Miraculous Medal from her parents.
+Although she was raised in a different part of the city, Marylou remembers how her mother, Mary Quinn, loved to share stories about growing up in Immaculate Conception Parish and attending the parish school on The Basilica Shrine grounds.
+Mary often told of the special bond she had with one of the Vincentian priests at the Shrine, Fr.
 Bogart.
-As a teenager, Marylou began to accompany her mom on frequent pilgrimages to the foot of Mary’s altar.
+As a teenager, Marylou accompanied her mom on frequent pilgrimages to the foot of Mary’s altar.

 “That’s when I became aware of the Shrine, when I started going to the novenas with my mother,” recalls Marylou.
 “It was absolutely beautiful, very moving.
 As a teenager, you’re not necessarily into all of that, but having grown up with my mom, who had a great devotion to the Blessed Mother, she passed that on to me.”

-It’s a devotion that Marylou then passed down to her own adult daughter, Christine McCauley, who—as fate would have it—has become a near-constant presence at the Shrine as an employee in the administrative office of the Central Association of the Miraculous Medal.
+It’s a devotion that Marylou then passed down to her daughter, Christine McCauley, who—as fate would have it—is an employee in the administrative offices of the Central Association of the Miraculous Medal.

-Throughout the 95-year history of The Miraculous Medal Shrine in Philadelphia’s Germantown section, and the 147-year history of the Chapel of the Immaculate Conception that houses the Shrine, there are countless examples of the type of multi-generational devotion exemplified by the Cerrato-Romero and Quinn-Tammaro families.
+Throughout The Basilica Shrine‘s 95-year history and the 147-year history of the Chapel of the Immaculate Conception that houses the Shrine, there are countless examples of the type of multi-generational devotion exemplified by the Cerrato-Romero and Quinn-Tammaro families.

-Envisioned and constructed by members of the Congregation of the Mission, more commonly known as the Vincentians of the Eastern Province, the Shrine is visited by tens of thousands of pilgrims from across the United States and around the world every year.
+Envisioned and constructed by members of the Congregation of the Mission, more commonly known as the Vincentians of the Eastern Province, The Basilica Shrine is visited by tens of thousands of pilgrims from around the world every year.
 They come to experience the beautiful Romanesque architecture and the inspiring Marian works of art.
-They come to breathe the glorified air and to heed Our Lady’s message to St. Catherine Labouré in 1830, to come to the foot of her altar and ask for her graces.
+They come to breathe the glorified air and to heed Our Lady’s message to St. Catherine Labouré in 1830, to “come to the foot of her altar” and ask for her graces.

 For many devotees, the perpetuation of family bonds has always been paramount to their engagement with the Shrine.